Background & Problem

 Overview of work

-It took nearly 2 years to launch the pilot of the product.
-Below is an overview of the steps and process for research & design.
+Below is an overview of the steps and process for research and design.

 01